Tonight I go to this sweet little dive bar to see Noah read from his new book.

-I’m have trouble assembling the right outfit, but in the end go with a fitted grey trench coat and fedora with an attention-grabbing fuchsia stripe.
+I’m having trouble assembling the right outfit, but in the end go with a fitted grey trench coat and fedora with an attention-grabbing fuchsia stripe.
 It’s raining, for one thing, but more importantly, I’m a wee bit undercover.

 Of course, I’m always a wee bit undercover.